Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 When you get off the metro, you can go for a run, go cycling, visit a museum or art exhibition, go to a pub or a food hall, listen to lectures at the university, go to the library, observe Warsaw from the roof of the library and much more – you can also just lie down in a hammock and do nothing.

-An ideal short trip to see the neighbourhood’s character would also be a walk through Tamka, Zajęcza and Leszczyńska streets.
+An ideal short trip to see the neighbourhood’ would also be a walk through Tamka, Zajęcza and Leszczyńska streets.

 Copernicus (1473-1543) was a Central European astronomer who made the then controversial statement that the Earth revolves around the sun.
 Copernicus grew up in the German-speaking town of Thorn (Torun), which was part of Poland, but conducted his scientific work in Latin.
 If you want to tease a Pole, just claim that Copernicus was German… although – perhaps it’s best not to.